What you need to know about closing your Microsoft account

 Any time still remaining on your subscription will be available to you, but you will not be able to get back the time that passed while your account was closed.

-If you turned off auto-renew on your Xbox Live or Xbox Music subscription, you’ll need to turn auto-renew back on.
+If you turned off auto-renew on your Xbox Live or Xbox Music subscription, you’ll need to turn it back on.

 Your Xbox profile, along with all games, music, and video associated with it will be available to you the next time you sign in to your console.